Marked snowshoe trail - RED - Steinhaug

 Recommended equipment

-Winter boots, snowshoes and poles.
-Headlamp for the evening.
+Winter boots, snowshoes, and poles.
+Headlamp for evening trips.

 3 hours